-4.5.1.1 .cyignore
+3.5.1.1 .cyignore

-Prior to applying auto-discovery and filtering, the build system will first search for .cyignore files and construct a set of directories and files to exclude, relative to the location of the .cyignore file.
+Prior to applying auto-discovery and filtering, the build system will first search for .cyignore files and construct a set of directories and files to exclude.
+It contains a set of directories and files to exclude, relative to the location of the .cyignore file.
 The .cyignore file can contain make variables.
 For example, you can use the SEARCH variable to exclude code from other libraries as shown for the "Test" directory in a library called library-name>:

-\$(SEARCH<library-name>/Test
+'''

+$(SEARCH <library-name>/Test

+'''

-The CY_IGNORE variable can also be used in the makefile to define directories and files to exclude.
+The CY_IGNORE variable can also be used in the Makefile to define directories and files to exclude.

-Note The CY IGNORE variable should contain paths that are relative to the application root.
+Note: The CY{IGNORE} variable should contain paths that are relative to the application root.
 For example, ./src1.

-4.5.1.2 TOOLCHAIN<NAME>
+3.5.1.2 TOOLCHAIN<NAME>

 Any directory that has the prefix "TOOLCHAIN" is interpreted as a directory that is toolchain specific.
 The "NAME" corresponds to the value stored in the TOOLCHAIN make variable.
 For example, an IAR-specific set of files is located under a directory named TOOLCHAIN_IAR.
-Auto-discovery only includes the TOOLCHAIN<NAME> directories for the specified TOOLCHAIN.
+Auto-discovery only includes the TOOLCHAIN</ri> NAME is located under a directory named TOOLCHAIN.
 All others are ignored.
-ModusToolbox supports IAR, ARM, and GCC_ARM.
+ModusToolboxTM supports IAR, ARM, and GCC_ARM.

-4.5.1.3 TARGET<NAME>
+3.5.1.3 TARGET<NAME>